1979 Dime Value Checker: Errors List, “D” ,“S” & No Mint Mark Worth

 1979 Dime Value Guides

-• 1979 No Mint Mark (Philadelphia)– Circulation strike with no mint mark below Roosevelt’s neck.
-Philadelphia produced over 315 million pieces.
-These coins were made for everyday use across the United States.
+- 1979 No Mint Mark (Philadelphia) – Circulation strike with no mint mark above the date.
+Philadelphia produced over 315 million pieces for everyday use.
+The absence of any letter is the identifying feature for this variety.

-• 1979-D (Denver)– Features a “D” mint mark on the obverse above the date.
-Denver led production with nearly 391 million dimes.
-This represents the highest mintage among all 1979 varieties.
+- 1979-D (Denver) – Features a “D” mint mark on the obverse above the date.
+Denver led all three mints in 1979 production with nearly 391 million dimes, making this the highest-mintage variety in the series that year.

-• 1979-S Type 1 DCAM (Proof)– San Francisco proof with “Filled S” mint mark.
-The curves inside the “S” appear compressed and blob-like.
-These coins feature mirror-like fields and frosted devices for collectors.
+- 1979-S Type 1 DCAM (Proof) – San Francisco proof with “Filled S” mint mark.
+The inner curves of the “S” appear squished and blob-like — the result of a punch that had been worn down through years of use since roughly 1974.
+These coins feature deep mirror fields and frosted devices, earning the DCAM (Deep Cameo) designation.

 1979 No Mint Mark Dime Value